 Frequently Asked Questions

 A. All the properties listed on our website include the Agents fee, they are listed at the same price they are be listed in France, we do not charge anything extra for the superior service we offer, we simply share the agents commission, which is usually paid for by the seller.
-The listed price does not include the notaire's fees and government taxes, they are around 7% and include the stamp duty and TVA.
+The listed price does not include the legal fees, they are around 7% and include the stamp duty and TVA.

-A. The Notaire handling the purchase of your property will require full names, contact details, professions, birth and marriage certificates, passport copies, details of ex-husbands and wives.
+A. The Notaire handling the purchase of your property will require a certain amount of documents.
+If you're preparing a viewing trip to France take care to take documents showing your full names, contact details, professions, birth and marriage certificates, passport copies, details of ex-husbands and wives.

 A. The notaire is appointed by the State and acts for both parties.
-Some of his duties include, ascertain details of title and third party rights, verify the details of any charges affecting the French property, prepare the acte definitif (final contract), witness the signing of the 'acte de vente', register the transfer of ownership, collect the taxes.
+Some of his duties include, check details of title and third party rights, verify the details of any charges affecting the property, prepare the acte definitif (final contract), witness the signing of the 'acte de vente', register the transfer of ownership, collect the taxes.
+Learn more about French notaires on our blog.

 A. Depending on your circumstances and the type of property you wish to purchase, you may wish use solicitor in the UK, in France, perhaps both or none at all.
 Please contact us to discuss your specific requirements and circumstances.